The Encyclopedia of Arda The Encyclopedia of Arda Interactive Edition available now

 The Worms of Morgoth

 Mighty reptilian creatures who ranked among the most feared of the servants of the Dark Lord.
-Of the origins of dragons, no tale tells; the first of them to be seen was Glaurung, Father of Dragons, who first issued from Angband in the middle of the First Age.
-After Glaurung came many others to strike fear into Elves and Men for the next three ages; among them were Ancalagon the first winged dragon, Scatha who dwelt in the cold northern wastes, and Smaug, last of the great dragons.
+Of the origins of Dragons, no tale tells; the first of them to be seen was Glaurung, Father of Dragons, who issued from Angband in the middle of the First Age.
+After Glaurung came many others to strike fear into Elves and Men for the next three ages.

 For acknowledgements and references, see the Disclaimer & Bibliography page.